iVis-at-Bilkent/sbgnviz.js/README.md

 ## Credits

-SBGNViz.js has been mainly developed by [i-Vis at Bilkent University](http://www.cs.bilkent.edu.tr/~ivis).
+SBGNViz.js has been developed by [i-Vis at Bilkent University](http://www.cs.bilkent.edu.tr/~ivis).